 Reconciling Madagascar’s New Protected Areas with poverty alleviation: good practices and novel approaches

 Madagascar has recently tripled the size of its terrestrial protected areas to prevent further loss of its exceptional biodiversity.
 These New Protected Areas (NPAs) can have significant negative impacts on marginalised rural households, by restricting their use of natural resources.
 In a country where 76% of the population lives in extreme poverty, this could threaten progress towards the UN’s Sustainable Development Goal 1: ending poverty.
 The ultimate aim of this project is to ensure that protected areas contribute significantly to poverty alleviation.
 We will conduct a participatory review of social safeguard policies, strategies and practices in Madagascar’s NPAs, applying previous ESSA and Bangor research (e.g. P4ges) to achieve real change for local communities.
 We will hold a national workshop, engaging stakeholders in PA management, government agencies and donors.
-The project is a collaboration between ESSA-Forêt and Bangor University lasting 6 months and is funded by the Global Challenges Research Fund (GCRF).
+The project is a collaboration between ESSA-Forêt and Bangor University lasting 12 months and has additional funding from the Global Challenges Research Fund (GCRF).

 - To understand policies, strategies and practices in place on social safeguard measures in PA management